NAL-SupportTeam/NECCS-NAL-Automation/README.md

 # Network Automation Layer (NAL) Auto Setup Tool

 ## Overview
-These are the automation tools for NAL installation and testing.
+This is the automation tool for NAL installation and testing.

 This tool is based on Ansible and Selenium.